-

 Smart Thermostats : Many new furnaces can work with smart thermostats that allow remote control and scheduling, optimizing energy use.

-Researching features that align with your lifestyle can help you make the right choice.
+Researching features that align with your specific needs is key to buying the right furnace.

 5. Set a Budget

 Furnace prices can vary significantly based on type, brand, and features.
-Establishing a realistic budget is crucial.
+Establishing a realistic budget is crucial when buying the right furnace for your home.

 Budgeting Tips